r-bar/barth.tech/content/resume/_index.md

 ## Software Developer at UCode
-Jan 2016 - June 2017 in Manhattan Beach, California
+Jan 2016 - June 2017 (Manhattan Beach, California)

 UCode is a code school for kids.
 I worked to develop the their learning management system (LMS) and code exercise tools.